pingcap/talent-plan/rust/notes.md

   - note that improvements beyond the scope of the project are encouraged - comment them
 - add TOC to each project
 - use fail-rs for consistency tests
+- mention the test names that should be focused on each part of each project